SergeyKstnko/alarm_clock/README.md

 Alarm clock that accepts command line arguments for what time to go off.
 When it does it launches a Youtube video in your browser that will start playing.

 Youtube videos will be chosen randomly.
-Command line arguments must be in the form of --hour <hour> --minute <minute> --<pm/am>.
+Command line arguments must be in the form of --hour H --minute M --p AM/PM.

 Written in Python 3.
 I attempted it to pracrice: